Tuition rates and fees are approved by the Board of Regents and may be revised during the year.

 Withdrawal from the University

-Withdrawal Process: The Registrar's Office (Dacotah Hall 103) must be notified if a student decides to withdraw from all courses at the University.
-The notification may be in writing, by phone, by e-mail, or in person.
+The Registrar's Office (Dacotah Hall 103) must be notified if a student decides to withdraw from all courses at the University.
+The notification may be in writing, by phone, by email, or in person.
 The student's withdrawal date is the date the student began the withdrawal process or officially notified NSU of intent to withdraw by contacting the Registrar's Office.
 For students who fail to officially withdraw, the institution may administratively withdraw the student.
-The withdrawal date for an administrative withdrawal will be determined at the University's option to be 1) the midpoint of the enrollment period, or 2) the last documented date of attendance at an academically related event, or 3) the date an event occurred which prevented the student from officially withdrawing from the institution.
+The withdrawal date for an administrative withdrawal will be determined by the University's option to be 1) the midpoint of the enrollment period, or 2) the last documented date of attendance at an academically related event, or 3) the date an event occurred which prevented the student from officially withdrawing from the institution.
 Such events include illness, grievous personal loss, or other such circumstances beyond the student's control.
 To be considered "withdrawn" a student must have ceased enrollment in all classes at all SD Regental Universities.

-Refund Policy: Students who withdraw, drop out, or are expelled from the University within the drop/add period receive a 100% refund of tuition and related fees.
+Students who withdraw, drop out, or are expelled from the University within the drop/add period receive a 100% refund of tuition and related fees.

 Students who withdraw, drop out, or are expelled from the University after the 60% point of the enrollment period will receive no refund.